jisc-services/Public-Documentation/PublicationsRouter/api/API.md

     --FulltextBoundary--

-If you are carrying out this request you MUST include the **content.packaging_format** field in the notification metadata and populate it with the appropriate format identifier as per the [Packaging Format](https://github.com/sherpaservices/Public-Documentation/blob/PublicationsRouter/api/PACKAGING.md) documentation.
+If you are carrying out this request you MUST include the **content.packaging_format** field in the notification metadata and populate it with the appropriate format identifier as per the [Packaging Format](https://github.com/sherpaservices/Public-Documentation/blob/PublicationsRouter/api/Packaging.md) documentation.

+#### Minimum Metadata + Package request

-It is also possible to send a request which has limited/no JSON metadata, and relies entirely on any metadata embedded in the Package.
+It is possible to send a request with virtually no JSON metadata, instead relying on metadata embedded in the binary Package (e.g. in a JATS XML structure).

 To do this, send the bare-minimum JSON notification, with only the format identifier of the package included.
 For example: